 I am an Associate Professor and Researcher at EvoCo: Human Behaviour and Evolution Lab, in the Faculty of Psychology, at the Universidad El Bosque in Bogota, Colombia, and the leader of the CODEC: Cognitive and Behavioural Sciences research group.

 My research interests include mate choice and human vocal communication, with an aspiration towards understanding musicality.
 I am also interested in bioacoustics and psychoacoustics, as well as hormonal effects on human behaviour.
 I am getting more and more passionate about quantitative methods and programming, to promote reproducibility and open science.

 Investigación Abierta ["Open Research"] is a YouTube channel in Spanish where I sometimes post videos and tutorials related to quantitative research methods and open science, as well as useful open source software.
-You can find information in English about the videos here.
+You can find information in English about the channel and video series here.

 PhD, Psychology, School of Natural Sciences, 2014

 BA in Music Pedagogy, 2006

 2-part theme issue on for Philosophical Transactions of the Royal Society B: Biological Sciences.
 Edited together with Kasia Pisanski, David Reby, Disa Sauter, Nadine Lavan, Marcus Perlman, and Jaroslava Varella Valentova.